 LASIK Risks & Benefits

-At Cornerstone Eye Associates in Rochester, patient safety & results are our top priority.
+At Cornerstone Eye Associates in Rochester, patient safety and results are our top priority.
 While most of our patients are very pleased with their results, like all medical procedures, there are risks involved.

 Before undergoing a refractive procedure, you should carefully weigh the risks and benefits based on your own personal value system, and try to avoid being influenced by friends that have had the procedure or doctors encouraging you to do so.